 Models are a central scientific tool, and they are increasingly used to inform policymakers.
 But modelling is a subtle and complex methodology, and involves significant and often poorly understood uncertainty.
 In my work on models, I consider how they should be used by policymakers, or by scientists advising policymakers.
 I am particularly interested in the expert/non-expert interface, and the way model results are understood and used across that interface.

-My main piece of work on this is a paper, emerging from my PhD, on hurricane insurance pricing.
+My main piece of work on this is my paper Making Confident Decisions with Model Ensembles, co-authored with Richard Bradley and Roman Frigg.
 The paper came out of a research collaboration with in-house scientists at an insurance company, who were concerned that the natural catastrophe models they bought from risk consultancies had unquantified but significant uncertainties.
 In particular, they were concerned about an ensemble of models used to price hurricane insurance for the USA’s Atlantic coast.
 We applied the “confidence” decision theory, developed by Brian Hill, to the case, adapting it to take input from a collection of models.
 The purpose of the study was to show that a decision-theoretic, as opposed to scientific or epistemic approach, could help users manage the uncertainty in the model ensemble.
 Our method can be generalised to other cases, and provides an interesting contrast to current discussions about ensembles of global climate models such as CMIP6.

 In 2020, I worked with Richard Bradley on an analysis of the UK’s Covid-19 response.
 We were interested both in their use of models and in their decision procedure.
-Our first output was a paper discussing various aspects of the government’s interaction with experts on its SAGE advisory panel, for a special issue on pandemic policy.
+Our first output was this paper, Following the Science: Pandemic Policy Making and Reasonable Worst-Case Scenarios, which discusses various aspects of the UK government’s interaction with experts on its SAGE advisory panel.
 We criticised two aspects of the government’s use of scientific advice.
 Firstly, pandemic policy making is not based on a comprehensive assessment of policy impacts.
 And secondly, the focus on reasonable worst-case scenarios as a way of managing uncertainty results in a loss of decision-relevant information and does not provide a coherent basis for policy making.

 Policymaking, values, and climate science